AdobeDocs/experience-platform.en/help/destinations/api/email-marketing.md

 *   Content-Type: `application/json`

-### Swagger documentation
+### API reference documentation {#api-reference-documentation}

-You can find accompanying reference documentation for all the API calls in this tutorial in Swagger.
-See the [Flow Service API documentation on Adobe I/O](https://www.adobe.io/experience-platform-apis/references/flow-service/).
-We recommend that you use this tutorial and the Swagger documentation page in parallel.
+You can find accompanying reference documentation for all the API calls in this tutorial.
+Refer to the [Flow Service API documentation on Adobe I/O](https://www.adobe.io/experience-platform-apis/references/flow-service/).
+We recommend that you use this tutorial and the API reference documentation in parallel.

 ## Get the list of available destinations {#get-the-list-of-available-destinations}